k8snetworkplumbingwg/multus-cni/README.md

 networks.kubernetes.com   CustomResourceDefinition.v1beta1.apiextensions.k8s.io
 ```

+4. Create a description of the network objects to make

-4. Save the following to example-networks.yaml to create network definitions:
+Save the following to example-networks.yaml to create network definitions.
+Note, you can store
+these in their own files as well.
+For convenience we placed a few arbitrary bridge and PTP
+networks here.

 ```
 ----